These Arbitration Rules are similar to those offered by other arbitral institutions.

 Unless the law provides to the contrary, the arbitration may proceed in the absence of any Party or representative who, after "due notice", fails to be present or fails to obtain a postponement from the Arbitrator.
 "Due notice" will ordinarily be a period of 14 calendar days from the date an email notification from eQuibbly is sent to the Respondent at their last known email address, however, the Arbitrator has the discretion to extend this period if there are extenuating circumstances.
 An Award will not be made solely on the default of a Party.
 The Arbitrator will require the Party who is present to submit such evidence as the Arbitrator may require for the making of an Award.

 The arbitration will proceed as a modified 'documents-only' arbitration.
-Prior to the assignment of the Arbitrator, the Parties must upload or submit to the Site all documents, exhibits and witness statements, and disclose all material relevant facts of their case and arguments they will rely on for the arbitration.
+Prior to the assignment of the Arbitrator, the Parties must upload or submit to the Site all documents, exhibits, witness statements and other evidence, and disclose all material relevant facts and arguments they will rely on for the arbitration.

 The Parties agree to forgo any right to a hearing.
-The Arbitrator, if he or she deems it necessary, may hold a hearing either in writing in a private virtual room on the Site, or by videoconference, or teleconference.
-Where there is a hearing in writing, it may proceed either by 'instant chat' or 'asynchronous posting' with comments, questions and answers, provided in writing.
-The Parties waive all claims that they were not treated with equality or that the Parties were not given a fair opportunity to present their respective case, due to the absence of a hearing.
+The Arbitrator, if he or she deems it necessary, may hold a hearing or a question-and-answer session, either in writing in a private virtual room on the Site, or by videoconference, or teleconference.
+Where there is a hearing or a question-and-answer session in writing, it may proceed either by 'instant chat' or 'asynchronous posting' with comments, questions and answers, provided in writing.
+At the sole discretion of the Arbitrator, the purpose of a hearing or a question-and-answer session will be to allow the Arbitrator to clarify their understanding of the facts and arguments presented; not for the Parties to present further evidence or arguments, nor for the Parties to cross-examine any other Party or witness.
+The Parties waive all claims that they were not treated with equality or that the Parties were not given a fair opportunity to present their respective case due to the absence of a hearing.

-In the absence of a hearing, the Arbitrator has the right to ask questions of the Parties, to which the Parties must respond.
-If a Party does not respond to a question within 72 hours of it being submitted online, that Party will be deemed to have vacated their right to respond if the Arbitrator closes the arbitration prior to said Party's response.
-With respect to such an event, the Party that fails to respond to a question in the time allowed waives all claims that the Parties were not treated with equality or that the Parties were not given a fair opportunity to present their respective case.
+The Arbitrator has the right to ask questions of the Parties, to which the Parties must respond.
+If a Party does not respond to a question within 72 hours of it being submitted online, that Party will be deemed to have vacated their right to respond.
+The Party that fails to respond to a question in the time allowed waives all claims that the Parties were not treated with equality or that the Parties were not given a fair opportunity to present their respective case, even if the Arbitrator closes the arbitration prior to said Party's response.

 If the Arbitrator requires a teleconference or videoconference, the Parties will participate in the conference as part of the arbitration.
 It may proceed without a court reporter or transcript or recording of any sort.